gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Changes to incubating software model

+- All rule methods on `RuleSource` must not be private, and all other methods must be private.
 - `BinarySpec.name` should no longer be considered a unique identifier for the binary within a project.
 - The name for the 'build' task for a binary is now qualified with the name of its component.
 For example, `jar` in `mylib` will have a build task called 'mylibJar'
 - The name for the compile tasks for a binary is now qualified with the name of its component.